Translate

 was demolished in 1806 during the French occupation,

-the system, of which the northern guardhouse until now remained.
+The system, of which the northern guardhouse remains until now.

 For the painter Julius Gottheil, 1850-1864 in Hamburg, see The New Rump.